 - Book a 1-hour "finishing session" (no interruptions).

-- Use the "Finish Ugly" Rule + 3x3 Filter.
+- Use the "Finish Ugly" Rule and the 3x3 Filter.

-- Export a rough bounce—even if it's scratch vocals and a basic beat.
+- Export a rough bounce, even if it's scratch vocals and a basic beat.

 When it's on your calendar, it happens.
 Period.